RobinRadic/radic-builder/README.md

 Main goal is to create a process that makes it possible to only include features that are usefull for any project so the result will be as small as possible.

+#### Todo
+- Make it less opinionated, more configurable and more usefull for other developer
+- Need to clean up folders, code, my desk... and probably my room aswell

 #### Custom modules:
 - async (each/waterfall)
 - cookie